manminusone/20x2chi-timer-7/README.md

 ## Directories

-* admin-scripts/ -- Scripts used to set up administration of the server
 * arduino/ -- Arduino admin client code (TODO)
 * images/ -- XBM files used to display the digits on the Tk canvas
 * install-scripts/ -- Scripts used to set up the RPi server configuration for use